Who is involved in GATE?

-The GATE will make its first call for applications ends in early December 2018 for the first Incubation cohort in 2019 to enter program in late February 2019.
-Another call will be undertaken in mid-2018 for a second cohort to enter the GATE in November 2018.
+The GATE current call for applications ends in early December 2018 for the first Incubation cohort in 2019 to enter program in late February 2019.
+Another call will be undertaken in March 2019 for a second incubation cohort to enter the GATE in June 2019. .

 How many applications are considered?

 Project applications will be assessed by the GATE Innovation Panel who endorse candidates to the GATE governing board for approval.
-The GATE will accept up to 20 projects.
+The GATE will accept up to 20 projects per period.